-Parting with the money is often the easiest part of purchasing a new piece of art: it’s all the previous considerations, the toing and froing which make for a real headache.
+Parting with the money is often the easiest part of purchasing a new piece of art: it’s all the previous considerations, the toing and froing which make for the real headache.
 Does this frame match the hardwood floor?
 Will this painting dominate the room, or is my sofa too large for such a petite canvas?

 These examples might not be quite on the mark, but we hammer ourselves with uncertainty over the cost and motivations behind our purchases until, sometimes, we end up not buying anything at all - or, perhaps worse, we buy something we don’t even want.

 It’s important to stay within budget and, if you’re investing in art, it should match the rest of the room.
 But those aren’t our only two considerations.
-Let’s take a look at all those swirling thoughts which dominate our decisions when buying artwork, and see which matters most.
+Let’s take a look at all those swirling thoughts which dominate our decisions when buying artwork, and see which matter most.